VijayKandpal001/ComeOnChat/README.md

 ---

-## 📝 Notes

-- PDF ingestion is handled via `PyPDFLoader`, text splitting, and FAISS vector storage.
+## 🧰 Tech Stack

+- Python 3.12
+- FastAPI for the backend API
+- Streamlit for the frontend UI
+- LangGraph for chat graph orchestration and state management
+- LangChain and LangChain Core for LLM interaction
+- GROQ model via `langchain-groq`
-- Embeddings are created with Google Generative AI via `GoogleGenerativeAIEmbeddings`.
+- Google Generative AI embeddings via `google-genai`/`langchain-google-genai`
-- The assistant may call external tools or the RAG tool depending on the query.
-- Chat history is preserved using SQLite checkpointing stored in `comeonchat.db`.
+- FAISS for vector search and retrieval
+- SQLite for session checkpoint storage
+- Pydantic for request validation and structured output
+- PDF parsing via `PyPDFLoader`
+- Docker for containerized deployment

 ---